AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

 [Portrait Picture](https://github.com/AlwaysExtreme/root9b/blob/master/Portfolio-Photo1.jpg)

 My name is Mitchell Luke Tuck.
 I’m currently in my 2nd year of university studying a Bachelor of Science in Information Technology, Diploma of Information Technology Professional Practice, majoring in Networking & Cybersecurity.
 I have previously studied an Advanced Diploma of Network Security at the Australian Careers Business College where I excelled in my course not only coming first but also awarded student of the year for my efforts.
-I have a deep passion for technology, security and helping people, with these three passions I’ve come to realise how important the Cyber Security industry is as while we’re in a world being rapidly digitalised, we’re falling behind in the security of the end users and can't keep up with these advancements in technology.
+I have a deep passion for technology, security and helping people, with these three passions I’ve come to realise how important the Cyber Security industry is as we’re in a world being rapidly digitalised, with a boom in black hat hacking & foreign enemey states, we’re falling behind in security at the cost of the end users.

 ___
 # LEARNING CONTRACT

-Throughout university, I have been eager to learn as much about Cyber Security as I can, with this, when I saw the Summer Studio “Cyber Security: An Offensive Mindset”, I was rather quite excited.
+Throughout university, I have been eager to learn as much about Cyber Security as I can, with this, when I saw the 41151 Summer Studio B “Cyber Security: An Offensive Mindset” 2019, I was rather quite excited.
 Through this studio, I hope to further advance my theoretical knowledge in the security industry while also getting hands-on with practical experiences.
 Key objectives I’d like to achieve are:

   > Further research exploit methods